r-crosswords/aotw/exolve-README.md

 check/reveal controls get displayed.
 For example, revealing a blocked diagramless square will show the dark square character, ⬛, in that square.

-If the solver wants to *not* provide solutions for a puzzle that has some diagramless squares, then the blocked square marker (".") should not be used in the blocked squares that are also diagramless (otherwise the solver can peak into the HTML source and see where the blocked squares are).
+If the setter wants to *not* provide solutions for a puzzle that has some diagramless squares, then the blocked square marker (".") should not be used in the blocked squares that are also diagramless (otherwise the solver can peak into the HTML source and see where the blocked squares are).
 Each diagramless